Copyright 2011 by David Rindge. All rights reserved

 Tinnitus, the perception of sound without an external cause, is an emergency signal by cells in the inner ear according to Dr. Wilden.
 Just as placing pressure on the eyes with a finger causes one to see stars, so tinnitus may be the result of stress to the cells responsible for our sense of hearing in the inner ear.

-In our modern society background noise is omnipresent, often at high levels, and our sense of hearing has been universally challenged.
+In modern society background noise is omnipresent, often at high levels, and our sense of hearing has been universally challenged.
 Wilden believes that tinnitus, hearing loss, vertigo, and altered sensation within the ear are often the result of “biological exhaustion of the inner ear”, and this may be due to acute or chronic exposure to sound, antibiotics, other drugs and many other stressors.

 How may laser and pulsed electromagnetic field therapies restore hearing and eliminate tinnitus and ear-related vertigo?